Medway High School (Massachusetts)

-Medway High School is a public high school in Medway, Massachusetts, United States.
+Medway High School is a four-year public high school in Medway, Massachusetts, United States.

 High school

 The High School is the newest of the four schools in Medway.
 The building was completed in 2003 and the school saw its first graduating class in 2005.

-As of 2004 the high school had 771 students and 52 teachers, with a teacher:student ratio of 1:15.
-In 2008, approximately 217 10th grade students participated in the Massachusetts Comprehensive Assessment System exam.
+In the 2023-2024 school year, the graduating class had 148 students, with 607 students enrolled in total.

 Sports

 The Medway Mustangs have a strong athletic program in general and have won a considerable amount (18) of State Championships in the past 30 years.
 Medway has been a prominent soccer town for the past three decades.
 The Mustangs particularly dominated from the late 1980s to the late 1990s.
 Medway made it to the South State Finals 8 out of nine years from 1987 to 1995 and back again for another State Title in 1998 to go along with the 2 they already brought home in 1990 and 1993.

 The most recent state championships have been Boys Soccer (2000), Girls Soccer (2001), and Girls Volleyball (2001 & 1999).

-Medway is a member of the Tri Valley League (TVL), traditionally a competitive league made up of mainly Division II and III schools.
+Medway is a member of the Tri-Valley League (TVL), traditionally a competitive league made up of mainly Division II and III schools.
 In 2012, the boys Ice Hockey team appeared in the State Finals at TD Garden.
 In 2008 the Mustangs won a Co-Share of the TVL for Football, which they shared with Norton High School.

 Some other recent TVL tiles since 1995 include: